-To improve the quality of life of Latino/a immigrant workers by promoting leadership development, workers’ rights, and civic engagement through information sharing, training, and organizing.
+To improve the quality of life of Latino/a immigrant workers by promoting leadership development, workers’ rights, and civic engagement through legal information sharing, training and organizing.

 The Heartland Workers Center is dedicated to helping build a community that works for all across the Midwest.

 We envision becoming a recognized and self-sustaining organization that provides leadership training to immigrants and workers.

 Our iron rule is “Do not do for others what they can do for themselves.”
 This rule is fundamental to our ability to develop leaders who are capable of promoting, protecting, and defending their rights.

 We are dedicated to helping build communities that work for all Nebraskans.

 Our rural organizing efforts continue to expand as we meet, train and develop leaders, especially among the Latino/a community, who seek to be more engaged in public life and offices.
 This work strives to build collaboration among individuals, organizations, and communities, to increase immigrant participation in civic activities.